schochastics/graphlayouts/README.md

 ## Large graphs

-`graphlayouts` implements two algorithms for visualzing large networks (\<100k nodes). `layout_with_pmds()` is similar to `layout_with_mds()` but performs the multidimensional scaling only with a small number of pivot nodes.
+`graphlayouts` implements two algorithms for visualizing large networks (\<100k nodes). `layout_with_pmds()` is similar to `layout_with_mds()` but performs the multidimensional scaling only with a small number of pivot nodes.
 Usually, 50-100 are enough to obtain similar results to the